 If I should die suddenly, they have promised to march into my house with large plastic trash bags and dispose of my messy dresser drawers’ contents.
 Not only are my things jumbled, but my shabby underwear (who’s to see it now ?), and other items long past their prime, must be removed before a cleaning person or well-meaning friend rifles through the drawers.
 Oh, yes, the bedside table items must go, too, due to their private nature.
-One of these days I’ll clean up my act so they can get on with mourning me instead of policing my dark secrets.
+One of these days, I’ll clean up my act so they can get on with mourning me instead of policing my dark secrets.

-In the early ’70s, one of my actress clients convinced me to go all out and visit one of the big-name hairdressers whose eponymous salon was in the heart of Beverly Hills.
+In the ’70s, one of my actress clients convinced me to go all out and visit one of the big-name hairdressers whose eponymous salon was in the heart of Beverly Hills.
 He was so over-the-top that he had not one but two assistants hovering around his chair at all times.
 I was ushered into the glowing all-white and silver salon by an alarmingly thin and condescending young woman.
 I had the urge to remind her that I was paying more for this cut and color than she probably made in a week.
 But, of course, I meekly allowed her to take my coat and lead me to the “color room.”

-I’ve given up believing that a dark tan will conceal my crepey skin, and squelched the urge to try today’s return to the false eyelash craze of the ’70s.
-I do still cling to my ancient Pendleton jackets and sport the same bob and tinted hair I’ve worn off and on since the debacle in Beverly Hills.
-My nails are coated with expensive gel, and I probably wear too much make-up for an old broad.
+I’ve given up believing that a dark tan will conceal my crepey skin, and I resist the urge to try today’s return to the false eyelash craze of the ’60s.
+But I still cling to my ancient Pendleton jackets, and I sport the same bob I’ve worn off and on since the debacle in Beverly Hills.
+Now it’s silver, not blonde, which I think is flattering.
+I don’t imitate the big hair of the ’80s or wear shorts, so people aren’t forced to see my wrinkly knees.
+My nails are coated with gel, and I probably wear too much make-up for an old broad.
 But the daughters haven’t called me on any of this yet.
-So I guess I’m doing well so far – at least I’m mutton dressed as mutton!
+So I guess I’m doing well so far – at least I’m mutton dressed as mutton.